jbtiglao/e-peddler/README.md

 ### Sync Sequelize to the Database on Server Start

-Create the code needed in `server.js` to sync the Sequelize models to the MySQL database on server start.
+The code needed in `server.js` to sync the Sequelize models to the MySQL database on server start is created.

 ### Associations